yanruoz/prs-csx-workshop-tutorial/README.md

 The three folders in the `run_use_evaluate_prscsx` folder inlcude the tutorials for running, using, and evaluating PRS-CSx respectively.
 Each part can be run on its own.
 ### Part 1.
 Running PRS-CSx for variants' weights (`run`)
 #### `scripts`:
-1. run_prscsx.ipynb: the Jupyter Notebook tutoiral for running PRS-CSx to obtain variants' weights
+1. run_prscsx.ipynb: the Jupyter Notebook tutorial for running PRS-CSx to obtain variants' weights
 2. run_prscsx.sh: the bash script for running PRS-CSx (whose execution is embedded in run_prscsx.ipynb)

 #### `inputs`: